JuanAracena/OnlineLearningPlatform/README.md

   5. Used Postman to test http requests sent and received from the front end to the back end, ensuring that the correct data is displayed using session-based authentication.

   6. Connected backend endpoints with the frontend by using API fetch calls and managed their states usign react-redux.

-  7. Used Vercel and Supabase to host the website and database to enable public access without a local server.